Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Conclusion

 \section{Conclusion}

 The efficiency of constraint programming solvers is partially due to the branching heuristics used to guide the search.
-Unlike the variable selection, there is no available generic and efficient heuristic for the value selection.
 In practice, value-selection heuristics are often designed thanks to problem-specific expert knowledge, often out of reach for non-practitioners.
-In this paper, we proposed a learning-based approach for obtaining such a heuristic thanks to historical data, characterized by problem instances following the same distribution of the one that must be solved.
-This has been achieved thanks to the combination of a restart-based training procedure, a non-sparse reward signal, and a heterogeneous graph neural network architecture.
-Experiments on three combinatorial optimization problems show that the framework can find better solutions close to optimality without requiring many backtracks.
-Several limitations (e.g., tractability for larger instances) have been identified, and addressing them is part of future work.
+In this paper, we proposed a method based on reinforcement learning for obtaining such a heuristic, thanks to historical data, characterized by problem instances following the same distribution of the one that must be solved.
+This has been achieved thanks to a restart-based training procedure, a non-sparse reward signal, and a heterogeneous graph neural network architecture.
+Experiments on three combinatorial optimization problems show that the framework can find better solutions close to optimality in fewer nodes visited than other generic baselines.
+Several limitations and challenges (e.g., tractability for larger or real-world instances, transfer learning, sparsity of the reward signal) have been identified, and addressing them is part of future work.
 We also plan to consider other combinatorial problems, such as the ones proposed in XCSP3 competitions~\cite{audemard2022proceedings}.